PlaidCloud/website/content/en/docs/reference/glossary/volume-plugin.md

 <!--more-->

 A Volume Plugin lets you attach and mount storage volumes for use by a {{< glossary_tooltip text="Pod" term_id="pod" >}}.
-Volume plugins can be _in tree_ or _out of tree_. _In tree_ plugins are part of the Kubernetes code repository and follow its release cycle. _Out of tree_ plugins are developed independently.
+Volume plugins can be _in tree_ or _out of tree_. _In tree_ plugins are part of the PlaidCloud code repository and follow its release cycle. _Out of tree_ plugins are developed independently.